smallfatcat/poser/README.md

 ## TypeScript

 The entire application is built with TypeScript.
-All components and data structures are fully typed.
+All components and data structures are fully typed, providing excellent developer experience with autocomplete and type safety.

 ## Browser Support

 - Chrome 60+
 - Firefox 55+
+- Safari 12+
+- Edge 79+